Dealing with Stress and Uncertainty when Unexpected Challenges Arise

 7 Ways to Support Your Team's Mindset

-2. Communicate often and don’t sugarcoat it.
-Consider providing a daily update – which could look like letting your team know there is no update.
+3. Communicate often and don’t sugarcoat it.
+When appropriate, consider providing a daily update – which could look like letting your team know there is no update.
 Keep them in the loop and be straight about the facts and the impact on your organization.
 Also be straight about what you don’t know rather than trying to guesstimate on how it could go.
 Don’t catastrophize about “what ifs” while also setting aside some time to do thoughtful scenario planning.
 Lastly, if you have to make tough choices, make them and don’t sugarcoat it.

-3. Share your humanity AND be emotionally steadfast.
+4. Share your humanity AND be emotionally steadfast.
 Let your team in on what it’s been like for you – both personally and professionally.
-Let them know these are challenging times for you too.
+Let them know this is an unexpected challenge for you too.
 This makes you relatable and allows any other messaging to be heard because they have the experience that “you’re one of us, you get what it’s like” – and that you’re not just “the boss.”
 While sharing your humanity, you also have to be emotionally steadfast.
-Be grounded in and present to the right here and the right now.
+Be grounded in, and present to, the right here and the right now.
 The sky is not falling.
 It’s actually not the end of the world.
 And there’s still plenty to be grateful for – even if it’s simply for your next breath.
 Savor the present moment and remember, your team is a reflection of you.
 They will find reassurance in your fortitude.

-5. Be patient and powerfully share the mission and vision.
-Many people have been riding an emotional roller coaster.
+6. Be patient and powerfully share the mission and vision.
+Your team may be riding an emotional roller coaster.
 One moment trying to be optimistic and seeing how this time is a unique opportunity and then another moment feeling like it’s all going to come crashing down.
-No surprise - when people are distracted by the threat to their survival, their work productivity is impacted.
+No surprise - when people are distracted, their work productivity is impacted.
 They may be even thinking, why does this even matter right now?
 Powerfully share why it matters.
 Plug everyone into the heart of why you exist, into your meaningful mission.
-Presence them to how they continue to contribute to, and are a part of, something that’s bigger than themselves and bigger than this virus.
+Presence them to how they continue to contribute to, and are a part of, something that’s bigger than themselves and bigger than the challenge at hand.

 With Culture Works in your hands you’ll know exactly how, and what to do to manage your workplace culture.